-The operation of the JTS, including staffing costs, shall be funded from the Technical Assistance Priority Axis.
+The operation of the JTS, including staffing costs (with the exception of salaries of public officials), shall be funded from the Technical Assistance Priority Axis.
 More detailed rules on the operation of the JTS shall be included in a bilateral agreement between the Operating Structures.